Whats The Difference Between Undocumented And Illegal Immigrants

 Before choosing a term, consider the context in which you are using it.
 Are you writing a news article, a legal document, or a personal blog post?
 The appropriate terminology may vary depending on the audience and purpose.

-For example, in legal contexts, it may be necessary to use the term "unauthorized alien" or "person who is in the country illegally" to comply with legal standards.
-However, in journalistic or advocacy contexts, "undocumented immigrant" is generally preferred.
+As an example, in legal contexts, it may be necessary to use the term "unauthorized alien" or "person who is in the country illegally" to comply with legal standards.
+Even so, in journalistic or advocacy contexts, "undocumented immigrant" is generally preferred.

 2. Prioritize Respectful Language: